moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 A: No, this is not possible at this time.

 Q: I purchased a GitLab.com subscription through a sales person.
-How do I activate my purchase and apply my paid licenses to my namespace?
+How do I activate my purchase and apply my paid subscription to my group?

 A: See [this short video](https://www.youtube.com/watch?v=qAq8pyFP-a0) to learn how to link your GitLab.com subscription to your group.
 Before taking the steps described in the video, be sure that you have the Owner role for the group.